uw-cmg/MAST/MAST/doc/source/16_1_3_0_whatsnew.rst

 * Instead of a mast_recipe.log file in each recipe directory, there is now one large mast.log file in $MAST_CONTROL.
 * Instead of recipe-level trapped errors causing MAST to fail, MAST will create a MAST_ERROR document in the recipe directory and log a warning to ``$MAST_CONTROL/mast.log``

-* Standalone grain-boundary diffusion and diffusion analyzer tools must be unzipped from the MAST .tar.gz file downloaded from github (see :doc:`12_0_programminig`).
+* Standalone grain-boundary diffusion and diffusion analyzer tools must be unzipped from the MAST tar.gz file downloaded from github (see :doc:`12_0_programming`).
 They will not be installed through pip.

 **Changes for programmers:**